yochaigal/cairn/wip/2e/forest-seeds.md

   - Plant matter brought into the clearing will soon begin to petrify, even without direct contact.
 - **Statues**: Two wood trolls are fighting over a shiny object held high in the air by the larger of the two.
   - The object is a **Yore Glass**, a mirror Relic whose magic has disrupted the delicate spell that once made this place a verdant haven for forest life.
-  - The Witch's spell can only be disrupted by removing the mirror from the area, or by destroying it completely.
-It is tightly held by the statue, but can be removed by the application of grease, or by breaking the troll's arm.
+  - The Witch's spell can only be disrupted by removing the mirror from the area or by destroying it completely.
+It is tightly held by the statue but can be removed by the application of grease, or by breaking the troll's arm.
-  - If the spell is broken, the magical effect will end and the trolls will slowly awaken.
+  - If the spell is broken, the magical effect will end, and the trolls will slowly awaken.
 They will immediately try to reclaim the mirror.

 #### Yore Glass